Contextual Label Projection for Cross-Lingual Structured Prediction: Background

 \subsection{Translate-Train}

-Translate-train \cite{XTREME, ruder-etal-2021-xtreme} is a popular and powerful zero-shot cross-lingual transfer technique that leverages translations to boost downstream model performance.
-Naturally, translate-train assumes access to an external translation model $\mathcal{T}$ capable of translating sentences from $l_{src}$ to $l_{tgt}$ (denoting $\xrightarrow{t}$ denotes the translation from $l_{src}$ to $l_{tgt}$).
-Using $\mathcal{T}$, $\mathcal{D}_{src}$ is translated into the target language as a pseudo training data $\mathcal{D}_{src}^{tgt}$ and the downstream model is trained using a combination of $\{\mathcal{D}_{src}, \mathcal{D}^{tgt}_{src}\}$.
-Training on additional pseudo-supervised training data is expected to provide better cross-lingual transfer compared to a model training on just $\mathcal{D}_{src}$.
+Translate-train \cite{DBLP:conf/icml/HuRSNFJ20, ruder-etal-2021-xtreme} is a popular and powerful zero-shot cross-lingual transfer technique that leverages machine translators $\mathcal{T}$ to boost downstream model performance.
+Specifically, in translate-train, $\mathcal{D}_{src}$ is translated into the target language as pseudo training data $\mathcal{D}_{src}^{tgt}$ and the downstream model is trained using a combination of $\{\mathcal{D}_{src}, \mathcal{D}^{tgt}_{src}\}$.